DTM-Tools/exome_v1.0/README.md

 *Citation pending
 ```

-Questions?
-Contact the DTM-Tools developer at <celina.montemayorgarcia@nih.gov>.
+**DTM-Tools is for research use only and is in continuous development**.
+Please contact the DTM-Tools developer at <celina.montemayorgarcia@nih.gov> for questions.
 We welcome all comments and contributions.